 New kitchens have large islands paired with textured countertops.
 The texture is similar to the backsplash art, so it follows a pattern and blends well.

 Your kitchen will have a minimalistic and sleek effect if you opt for the ideas above.
 While that is the trend we are witnessing for 2022, it can be too redundant and straightforward.
 You might want to add some complexity and flavor to your kitchen.
 The best texture to pair your modern kitchen with is wood and grains.
 This will provide contrast to the kitchen to add more attraction.
-You can place wood textured kitchenware on the countertops and the island, such as cutting boards, knives, baskets, wine holders, or the kitchen gallery.
+You can place wood textured kitchenware on the countertops and the island, such as cutting boards, knives, baskets, and wine holders.
+Visit our kitchen gallery for more inspiration!